 2. Add Whole Fruits or Vegetables

 To up the fiber content and health benefits of your mocktail, choose a few pieces of whole fruit that go well with your base.
 Organic frozen fruit (like pineapple, watermelon and orange) is a great pick because it also helps lower the temperature of your mocktail without diluting it.
+You can even use strawberries, such as in a strawberry lemonade.

 If you’re making a savory mocktail, you can add some vegetables you love.
 For example, pickled okra is a perfect choice in a virgin bloody Mary.